vaadin/cdi/README.md

-vaadin-cdi-integration
+Vaadin CDI
 ======================

-Vaadin-CDI is official CDI integration for Vaadin framework version 7.
+Vaadin CDI is the official CDI integration for Vaadin Framework version 7.

-Multi Module Project for Vaadin 7 - CDI Integration

 Building the project
 ----
-Execute `mvn clean install` in the root directory to build vaadin-cdi, as well as, the vaadin-cdi-integration projects.
+Execute `mvn clean install` in the root directory to build vaadin-cdi.

 Issue tracking
 ----